thiagobien/ACL/workshop/04_Building_Environment_zero/0_Check_Prerequisites/README.md

 ## Data needed
 * Credentials for bastion host (Will be provided via Etherpad)
 * Access to the Dynatrace Tenant provided for the lab.
-For participants who already had a tenant prior to the ACL: preferably tenant should be on Sprint or Production environments as there is limited functionality on Dev Tenants such as tagging resources
+Note: Dynatrace Tenant should preferably be on Sprint or Production environments as certain functionality like tagging and custom properties can be unstable/limited on DEV Tenants.
 * A Github account

 ## Verifying the bastion